17 Tips on How to Sell Your House in a Down Market

 12. Stage your home

 Showcasing all the features of your home with the right staging will invite buyers and give them the ability to visualize themselves living in your welcoming space.
 Having your furniture and decor present a soothing environment will encourage the buyers to linger longer as they admire your homey aesthetic.
-Some ways to help your home have a good showing is to:

-• Declutter the space – an open space free of extra stuff will be less distracting for the buyer
+• Declutter the space: An open space free of extra stuff will be less distracting for the buyer.

-• Shed lots of lightbrightening the room can make it feel less dark and claustrophobic
+• Shed lots of light: Brightening the room can make it feel less dark and claustrophobic.

 13. Know your competition

-Every house that falls into your price range is potentially competing with you, especially during a down market.
-In addition to repairs and staging, it’s a good idea to look over their listings and see what features and upgrades they are highlighting in comparison to your home.
-If possible, visit an open house and see the improvements they’ve made, and the prices that buyers are willing to pay once it’s sold.
+Every house in your price range is potentially competing with you, especially during a down market.
+In addition to repairs and staging, it’s a good idea to look over their listings and see what features and upgrades they highlight in comparison to your home.

 14. Sweeten the deal

-Offering different seller concessions to potential buyers can help make your house stand out and give that extra nudge for a faster sale.
 Some incentives include offering a home warranty, making repairs, leaving desirable fixtures behind, paying closing costs, or offering to buy down the interest rate.
-However, it’s important to remember that the number of concessions you are able to offer can be limited by the buyer’s financing requirements.
+However, it’s important to remember that the number of concessions you can offer can be limited by the buyer’s financing requirements.

 15. Promote your home’s best qualities